rs0579/README_generator/README.md

 ## Usage
- You can us the repo so long as you give us credit.
+ You can use the repo so long as you give us credit.

 ## License